lederer/react-showtime/README.md

 `beforeShow` and `afterShow` will be merged onto `hidden` if it is passed in as well, so you can still define shared properies in one place.

-There are a couple of difference between `beforeShow`/`afterShow` and `hidden`, both of which allow you to use a canned transiton for an asymmetric transition:
+There are a couple of differences between the structure of `beforeShow`/`afterShow` and `hidden`, which allow you to use a preset for an asymmetric transition:

 -   You can pass a string to `beforeShow`/`afterShow` instead of an object.
-The string must be the name of a canned transiton.
+The string must be the name of a preset transiton.
 -   The `beforeShow`/`afterShow` object can contain a `transition` key.
-Its value must be the name of a canned transition, and it will _not_ be passed on to the CSS transiton property.
-This way you can specify a canned transiton and also pass in optional custom values for `duration`, `delay`, or `easing`.
+Its value must be the name of a preset transition, and it will _not_ be passed on to the CSS transiton property.
+This way you can specify a preset and also pass in optional custom values for `duration`, `delay`, or `easing`.

 Eg…